5 ways you’re hurting your credit score

 The other thing to look out for with applications is the ‘what’ and ‘who with’.

 Not all applications are equal!
-For example, payday loans from payday lenders are viewed less favourably than a mortgage application with a major bank.
-That may be an extreme example but even ‘unsecured’ credit like a credit card can affect a score differently to ‘secured’ credit like a car loan.
+For example, payday loans from payday lenders may be viewed less favourably than a mortgage application with a major bank.
+That may be an extreme example but even ‘unsecured’ credit like a credit card can affect your score differently to ‘secured’ credit like a car loan.

 So before applying, consider what type of credit you are applying for, who the credit provider is and the impact this could have on your credit score!

 This means providers can report whether you have made at least the minimum payment required and whether it was on time.
-So whilst we are in a transition period and not all providers are providing that information yet it may be time to set up those direct debits!
+It may be time to set up those direct debits!